Are you seeing ‘The link you followed has expired’ in WordPress?

 There are multiple ways to do that.
 We will show you all of them, and you can choose the one that looks easier and works in your hosting environment.

-You can use the quick links below to jump to the method you want to use.
+You can use the quick links below to jump to the method you want to use:

 Increasing limits in the functions.php file can be easy, but this method has a downside.
-Your site will return back to the old limits if you change or update your WordPress theme.
+Your site will return to the old limits if you change or update your WordPress theme.

 That’s why we recommend using WPCode instead.